oogles/djem/docs/topics/permissions.rst

 .. currentmodule:: djem.auth

-Django's permissions framework has the foundation for, but no implementation of, object-level permissions.
+Django's permissions framework has the foundation for, but no implementation of, object-level permissions (OLP).
+The permissions it supports apply to *all* records of a particular model - hence they are "model-level" permissions (MLP).
 For example, using the standard Django "polls" application to illustrate, you can use the Django permissions framework to determine if any given user can change ``Questions``, but not to determine if they can change a given ``Question`` in particular.

-Djem provides a very simple implementation of an object-level permissions system with the following features:
+Djem provides a very simple implementation of an OLP system with the following features:

 * As with model-level permissions, an object-level permission may be granted to a user based on the ``User`` object itself, or based on a ``Group`` to which the user belongs.
 * Permissions are only checked at the object level if the user has the model-level permission.
 That is, a user must be able to change ``Questions`` in general if they are to be granted permission to change a particular ``Question``.